plomlompom/mtgtool/README.md

     'Seelenfeuer' is the German name for: Soul's Fire

-Deck files of the format "each line an integer followed by a space followed by a card name" can be opened for browsing in an ncurses interface with the `-b` option.
+Deck files of the format "each line an integer followed by a space followed by a card name; whole line optionally prefixed with 'SB: ' to mark a sideboard" can be opened for browsing in an ncurses interface with the `-b` option.

 testing
 -------